If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 Take a look at your competition

 If there are already a ton of businesses selling what you want to sell, that’s not necessarily a bad thing.
-It could mean that there is a market demand for what you’re selling.
+It could mean there’s a market demand for what you’re selling.

-But, it could also mean that you’ll have a hard time standing out in the crowd.
+But it could also mean you’ll have a hard time standing out in the crowd.
 If you do decide to enter a competitive market, you’ll need to have a unique selling proposition that will make you stand out from the rest.